JustZion/Python-eel-GUI-example-list_my_files-/README.md

 # Python-eel-GUI-example-list_my_files-
-A python program displays files in a given directory using the Python eel GUI as the user interface
+A python program that displays files in a given directory using the Python eel GUI as the user interface

 Hi, as seen in the description above, this is a small program that makes use of the Python eel chrome gui.